rodrigobaron/anthill/examples/weather_agent/README.md

 # Weather agent

-This example is a weather agent demonstrating function calling with a single agent.
+This example is a weather agent demonstrating tool calling with a single agent.
 The agent has tools to get the weather of a particular city, and send an email.

 ## Setup

-To run the weather agent Swarm:
+To run the weather agent Anthill:

 1. Run